Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 This functional specification document outlines the detailed requirements and system design for an indoor navigation application that utilizes Augmented Reality (AR) and Bluetooth beacon technology.
 The system aims to solve the challenge of navigating complex indoor environments by providing intuitive, visual guidance through a mobile application.

 ### 1.2 Project Scope
 The project encompasses the development of a mobile application for Android (with plans to expand to iOS) that provides real-time, line-based navigation guidance in indoor spaces where traditional GPS is ineffective.
 The system will utilize Bluetooth beacons for positioning and Augmented Reality to overlay directional guidance on the user's view of the physical environment.
+The beacons are placed at specific locations in the building, moreover, they come with their SDK, containing all the desired functionalities.
+While the basic concept of indoor navigation with beacons exists, our app uses augmented reality to show a clear line on the real floor, guiding people step by step inside buildings.
+Unlike apps that only use maps or arrows, this is much easier to follow, especially in big places like malls, hospitals, or airports.
+We use beacons to ensure the line stays in the right place and works well.
+This makes the navigation more accurate and useful in many different locations.

 ### 1.3 Intended Audience
 - Development team